RequestNetwork/requestNetwork/packages/advanced-logic/specs/payment-network-erc777-stream-0.1.0.md

 ### Suite balance and request balance

 All the requests within the same suite use the same `paymentReference` for balance updates.
-In order to compute a request balance, we need to know all the preceeding requests it in the series.
+In order to compute a request balance, we need to know all the preceeding requests in the series.
 The serie balance is allocated to requests one by one, starting by the first, and up to each `expectedAmount`.
 We repeat that process up to the current request if possible.
 If the suite balance is high enough to allocate funds up to the current request, the balance is strictly positive.
 If the remaining allocated balance falls down to zero before the allocation process reached current request, its balance is zero.

 The balance of one request cannot be greater than its expected amount except if we know that there is no more subsequent request in the series.
 Said another way: only the last request of the series can be overpaid.